-This manual covers device list numbers CSE-E-US and CSE-EA-1000.
+This manual applies to device list numbers CSE-EW-US and CSE-E-US and is not for use with software prior to revision AN.

-What is the Cell Saver Elite Autotransfusion System?
+What is the Cell Saver Elite+ Autotransfusion System?

-The Cell Saver Elite Autotransfusion System provides intraoperative and postoperative blood salvage for surgical procedures with medium to high blood loss.
+The Cell Saver Elite+ Autotransfusion System provides intraoperative and postoperative blood salvage for surgical procedures with medium to high blood loss.
 The shed blood is collected in a reservoir, processed in a centrifuge bowl to pack red blood cells (RBCs), and then washed to remove cell stroma, platelets, activated clotting factors, extracellular potassium, free hemoglobin, anticoagulant, and cardioplegia.
 The washed, packed RBCs are then pumped to a bag for gravity reinfusion to the patient, or, to the arterial line of an extracorporeal circuit for reinfusion to the patient.